Get our newsletter

 Laila is an environmental scientist and economist who develops tools to guide investments in housing and transportation.
 In her current role at the California Air Resources Board, she provides technical expertise to support programs that mitigate climate change, promote inclusive economic development, and advance environmental justice.

-Ashley Atkinson is a planner in the Los Angeles Department of City Planning’s Performance Management Unit.
-There, she is working to develop metrics for planning, incorporate them into the Department’s functions, recommend strategic enhancements based on data analysis, and share outcomes with stakeholders.
-Previously, as Mayor Eric Garcetti’s Senior Planning & Development Manager during his administration’s first term, Ashley worked with the departments of City Planning and Building & Safety to implement mayoral directives and achieve priority outcomes on land use, development, and housing issues.
-She is serving as director of the American Planning Association’s Los Angeles section for 2016-2019.
+Ashley Atkinson is a senior manager in the Los Angeles Housing Department.
+There, she is implementing a historic settlement agreement to ensure fair access to affordable housing for Angelenos with disabilities.
+Previously, as a performance manager for Los Angeles City Planning, she developed metrics for planning, incorporated them into the Department’s functions, recommended strategic enhancements based on data analysis, and shared outcomes with stakeholders.
+From 2013-2017, as Mayor Eric Garcetti’s Senior Planning & Development Manager during his first term, Ashley worked with the departments of City Planning and Building & Safety to implement mayoral directives and achieve priority outcomes on land use, development, and housing issues.
+She is serving as president of the American Planning Association’s California Chapter for 2021-2022.

 Rotem works as a food and planning consultant for Québec en Forme.
 She advises, creates, and implements strategies, action plans, programs and policies to encourage healthy eating and physical activity in cities in Québec.
 Recently, she has been helping with the development of a food strategy in Montréal.